Man, Seeking New Copy of Windows 7 After Forced Windows 10 Upgrade, Sues Microsoft - Slashdot

 Based on these numbers (Score:2)

-The Three Rules of Computing (Score:3)
+The Three Rules of Computing (Score:2, Informative)

 Rule 2: BACKUP